robertmaddoxhi/robertmaddoxhi.github.io/essays/benefitsofdesignpatterns.md

 ## Design Patterns in 314

 In 314, we were introduced to a handful of design patterns for the very first time.
 Seeing patterns and formats through the default meteor template, bowfolios, digits, as well as a handful of patterns used for the WODs.
-These patterns were incredibly useful going forward because they could be repurposed for a lot of the experiences going forward.
+These patterns are incredibly useful going forward because they could be repurposed for a lot of the upcoming experiences.
 Even being helpful in providing a basis for the final project.
 Simple aspects like the navbar, sign-in/sign-up, and landing page are useful in almost every application we've made so far and are vital in applications going foward.
 I can easily see using these designs outside of class for future projects.